 We are prepared to assist in any way we can to complete this work in a timely fashion.
-Further, if we do not receive executed transmission and interconnection agreements from you by February 28, 2001, we ask that you file these agreements unexecuted with FERC pursuant to section 15.3 of the tariff, to ensure that the project can get financing.
+If we do not receive executed transmission and interconnection agreements from you by February 28, 2001, we ask that you file these agreements unexecuted with FERC pursuant to section 15.3 of the tariff no later than March 1, 2001, to remove this hurdle to the ability of the LV Cogen II Facilityto obtain financing.

 Please contact me at (503) 464-8862.